Day Countdown Calculator — Count the Exact Days to Any Date

 What Is a Day Countdown Calculator and How Does It Work?

-A day countdown calculator computes the exact number of days between any two dates on the Gregorian calendar — the calendar system used by virtually every country today.
-You give it a start date and an end date, and it returns the precise count of days in between.
+A day countdown calculator finds the exact gap between any two dates on the Gregorian calendar, which is the calendar nearly every country uses today.
+Give it a start and end date, and it hands back the precise number of days.

 What Can You Use a Day Countdown Calculator For?